 We have the right team in place to help us create our vision.
 Cohousing expert Katie McCamant is our development consultant.
 Local sustainable design expert, Molly Jones of Jones Design Studio and experienced cohousing architect Bryan Bowen of Boulder Colorado are working with us hand-in-hand to get our community designed and built.

 Other amenities will include a well-equipped workshop and tool lending library, community gardens, greenhouse, Monarch way station, a dog park, hot tub, and fire pit, a separate contemplative space for yoga, meditation and self-reflection, and garages/carports.
-State of the art exercise facilities are close by for a very reasonable fee and nearby trails and parks offer year-round access.
+State-of-the-art exercise facilities are close by for a very reasonable fee and nearby trails and parks offer year-round access.

 Community living at Heartwood Commons will provide a lifestyle with less impact on the environment.
-Our homes and common house will be built for energy-efficiency and health and use geothermal energy.
+Our homes and common house are being built for energy-efficiency and health and use geothermal energy.
 Our team approach to getting the work done makes life more fun, saves time and money, and strengthens our community network.
 We’ve adopted consensus decision making as a way to include all voices as we develop solutions that everyone can support.

 Why consider cohousing in Tulsa, Oklahoma?